spaceml-org/GIBS-Downloader/README.md

 To download the entire Earth, the coordinates you need to enter are: `"-90, -180" "90, 180"`.
 The GeoTiff file for one day of the entire Earth is approximately 38 GB.

 ### Upcoming Features
-* `--animate`: Users will be able to directly create videos from the downloaded imagery
 * Logging will be updated to use Python's logging library in order to provide the user with more information about the downloading process

 ## Citation